zlandorf/Frozen-Dust/README.txt

 Install process :

-Just git clone repo and try running.
+- Just git clone the repo and try running it through eclipse.
-If client can't connect to server try changing the value of HOST constant in IronConst If client wont launch with lwjgl error, try changing native value for lwjgl.jar and setting to proper OS If Ant file won't build you must go to
+- If the client can't connect to the server try changing the value of HOST constant in IronConst (or check the program's arguments)
+- If the client wont launch with a lwjgl error, try changing the native value for lwjgl.jar and setting to it to the proper OS
-Eclipse => window => preference => Ant => runtime => ant home entries => add jar and add JeraAntTasks.jar
+- If the Ant file won't build you must go to Eclipse => window => preference => Ant => runtime => ant home entries => add jar and add JeraAntTasks.jar
-(the jar should be in IronTactics/jar folder)
+(the jar should be in the IronTactics/jar folder)

-todo: fog of war, campaign
+todo: fog of war, campaign, ai